 Ward 8 Community Summit

-On July 9th, 2011, DC Mayor Vincent C. Gray hosted a first-of-its-kind event to engage the neighborhoods surrounding St Elizabeths East in an introduction to unprecedented change coming to their communities.
+The Ward 8 Community Summit was a first-of-its-kind event to engage the neighborhoods surrounding St Elizabeths East in an introduction to unprecedented change coming to their communities.
 Following meticulous planning and extensive public outreach, nearly 600 individuals, including community, business, and government leaders, attended the historic Ward 8 Community Summit and used state-of-the-art interactive voting technology to help shape investment priorities.
 In September 2011, the Mayor joined two panels of agency directors in unveiling a slate of recommendations, derived in large part from the visioning work session, to set priorities for revitalization and empowerment of people and businesses.
 Quarterly progress update meetings are scheduled to discuss additional developments and achievements.

 In the future, the Ward 8 Summit will address concepts for ways in which Ward 8 residents can become further engaged in aspects of the St Elizabeths East project implementation, from infrastructure construction to the design and building of the Gateway Pavilion.